-I’ll define spam as “unsolicited email” – email you did not ask for.
+I define spam as unsolicited email, or email you did not ask for.

-There are, naturally, different types of spam, but in almost every case, sending spam is so cheap, that it doesn’t take much for a spammer to declare that a spam campaign (spampaign?) is a rousing success.
+There are different types of spam, but in almost every case, sending spam is so cheap that it doesn’t take much response for a spammer to declare a spam campaign a rousing success.

-For example, say a spammer sends out 1,000,000 emails pushing a knock-off of the latest wonder drug.
-If only a tiny percent, perhaps even just one of the recipients purchases the drug through him, the spammer has made a profit.
-It doesn’t matter if it’s fake watches, body-part enhancement aids or cheap computer software … if only the tiniest percentage of spam mails result in a sale, then that spam was successful, and you can bet it will continue.
+For example, say a spammer sends out 10,000,000 emails pushing a knock-off of the latest wonder drug.
+If only a tiny percent — perhaps even just one person out of ten million — purchases the drug through him, the spammer has made a profit.
+It doesn’t matter if it’s fake watches, body-part enhancement aids, or cheap computer software; if even the tiniest percentage of spam emails result in a sale, then that spam was successful, and you can bet it will continue.

 But wait!
 There’s more!

-The most famous of these scams is the Nigerian scam, where you receive an email, “in confidence”, from some supposed high ranking official attempting to move large amounts of money out of their country.
-They need your help, and in return they promise you a significant portion of those funds.
-Once you engage, they then use various techniques to scam money from you until, at some point, you realize you’ve been had.
+The most famous scam is the so-called Nigerian scam, also known as the 4191 or “advance fee” scam.
+You receive an email “in confidence” from some supposedly high-ranking official attempting to move large amounts of money out of their country.
+They need your help, and in return, they promise you a significant portion of those funds.
+Once you engage, they use various techniques to scam money from you until you realize you’ve been had.

-I thought so too, but it turns out you and I are dead wrong.
-I checked with my friends at ScamBusters.org and would you believe that $100 to $200 million are lost to these scammers every year!?
+I thought so too, but it turns out you and I are both wrong.
+I checked with ScamBusters.org, and would you believe $100 to $200 million dollars are lost to these scammers every year?
 People continue to fall for it at an alarming rate.

-So you can see why variants of it are so incredibly popular right now.
-As I write this I’m getting notified several times a day of various lotteries I’ve won overseas.
-I still get variations on the Nigerian scam where the names and countries have been changed.
-There’s even a variant that has a religious theme now.
+You can see why variants are so popular right now.
+As I write this, I’m getting notified several times a day of various lotteries I’ve won overseas, and I still get variations on the Nigerian scam where the names and countries have been changed.

-And they, too, all exist because they work.
-They don’t need to work often, but even the occasional success on the scammer/spammer’s part is enough.
+They exist because they work.
+They don’t need to work often; even the occasional success on the scammer/spammer’s part is enough.

-One of the more recent entries into the scam and spam arena is “phishing”.
-That’s email that looks like it came from a legitimate source, like eBay, or your bank, or whatever, and it asks you to visit some site to confirm or update some information.
-When you get to that site, which again, looks legitimate, you’re asked to provide personal information like your credit card number.
+Phishing is email that looks like it came from a legitimate source, like eBay, PayPal, your bank, your ISP, or your email provider.
+It asks you to visit a site to confirm or update some information.
+When you get to that site — which, again, looks legitimate — you’re asked to log in with your account name and password, after which you might also be asked to “confirm” additional private information by providing things like your credit card number.

-The problem, of course, is that the sites weren’t legitimate, and you’ve just given your personal information to a scammer, who’s probably using, or selling, your information within minutes.
+The problem, of course, is that the site isn’t legitimate, and you’ve just given your login or personal information to a scammer, who probably uses or sells it within minutes.

 So why is there so much spam?
 Because it works.
-It’s dirt cheap to send out a ton of spam, and as long as even just a few people respond to spam, spammers see it as a success and will continue to find ways to get their junk into our inboxes.
+It’s dirt cheap to send out a ton of spam, and as long as a few people respond, spammers continue to find ways to get their junk into our inboxes.

 Yes.
 No. All of the above.
 Maybe.
 Sometimes.

-There’s no one answer to be drawn.
-Definitely many people aren’t as educated about scams as they should be, but that, like the Nigerian scam even, predates email and the internet.
-The promise of something for next to nothing is simply too much for some people, and thus they become direct victims.
+There’s no one conclusion to be drawn.
+People definitely aren’t as educated about scams as they should be.
+Unfortunately, that state of affairs predates the internet and email.
+The promise of something for next to nothing is just too good to ignore for some people, and thus they become direct victims.